 - Each Employee Option shall entitle the holder to purchase one share in the Company subject to continued employment within the Group.
-The maximum number of shares available for the participants under the Employee LTIP 2022 is 8,400,000. - The CEO may be granted up to 2,800,000 Employee Options and other employees may be granted up to 1,400,000 Employee Options each (subject to the cap of 8,400,000 Employee Options in total). - The purchase price per share in the Company upon exercise of an Employee Option (the "Exercise Price") corresponds to the volume weighted average price for the Company's share on Nasdaq Stockholm during 18-22 July 2022, which was determined to be SEK 8.88 per share. - Instead of participants purchasing shares by paying the Exercise Price at exercise of the Employee Options, the primary settlement method shall be to "net equity settle" the Employee Options, meaning that the purchase price for each share shall be equal to the quotient value of the share (currently approximately SEK 0.01 per share) and that the number of shares that may be purchased shall be reduced by applying the following formula: - Adjusted number of shares = ((A minus B) multiplied by D) divided by (A minus C), where: - A = the volume weighted average price for the Company's share on Nasdaq Stockholm during the five trading days immediately preceding the date of exercise of the Employee Option B = the Exercise Price - C = the quotient value of the Company's share - D = the number of Employee Options exercised by the participant - Only whole shares (no fractions) may be delivered and the number of shares delivered at net equity settlement shall thus be rounded down to the nearest number of whole shares. - In the event a participant cannot exercise its Employee Options to purchase shares in the Company under applicable laws or regulations or at reasonable cost or with reasonable administrative effort by the participant or the Company, the Board shall have the right to decide to wholly or partly settle the Employee Options in cash.
-The Board shall also have the right to in its own discretion decide that shares and/or cash shall be withheld by the Company in order to cover or facilitate the payment of applicable taxes. - The Employee Options shall vest on 31 July 2025 ("Vesting Date").
+The maximum number of shares available for the participants under the Employee LTIP 2022 is 8,400,000. - The CEO may be granted up to 2,800,000 Employee Options and other employees may be granted up to 1,400,000 Employee Options each (subject to the cap of 8,400,000 Employee Options in total). - The purchase price per share in the Company upon exercise of an Employee Option (the "Exercise Price") corresponds to the volume weighted average price for the Company's share on Nasdaq Stockholm during 18-22 July 2022, which was determined to be SEK 8.88 per share. - The Employee Options shall vest on 31 July 2025 ("Vesting Date").
 The three-year period from 1 August 2022 to the Vesting Date is referred to as the "Vesting Period".
 After the end of the Vesting Period, participants shall be entitled to exercise all or part of the Employee Options until 31 July 2029.